Chitrang007/gym-website/README.md

-Absolute Fitness Zone - Website
+# Absolute Fitness Zone - Websiete

 A modern, responsive, single-page website built for a premium fitness center.
 It features a sleek dark-and-gold theme, smooth scroll animations, and a mobile-friendly layout to attract and convert gym memberships.

 🚀 Features